Aberdeen Western Peripheral Route / Balmedie to Tipperty

-The AWPR / B-T, which is currently in procurement, is a priority for the Scottish Government and is being developed by Transport Scotland - the national transport agency - in partnership with Aberdeen City and Aberdeenshire Councils.
+The AWPR / B-T, is a priority for the Scottish Government and is being delivered by Transport Scotland - the national transport agency - in partnership with Aberdeen City and Aberdeenshire Councils.

-Procurement of the project is almost complete and Connect Roads, a consortium with a construction joint venture of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, has been named as preferred bidder.
-The construction of the new 58km road is due to begin later this year with completion expected in Spring 2018.
+Aberdeen Roads Limited*, a consortium with a construction joint venture of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, is now constructing the new 58km road which is expected to be completed in Winter 2017.

 The road consists of four sections:

 - Northern Leg

 16.1km from North Kingswells to Blackdog